SunnyXu/SBMLDiagrams/README.md

 We also plan to interface SBMLDiagrams to NetworkX to exploit the variety of layout algorithms as well as SBbadger which is a tool for generating realistic but random biochemical networks.

+Note that the API is currently undergoing rapid changes to make the package easier to use.
+We anticipate the release of version 1.0 at the end of Feburary 2022.

 ## Installation

 ``pip install SBMLDiagrams``